 As outlined on the About GRM Designs page, each of the apps in the GRM Suite is designed to occupy its own browser window, allowing operators to focus on the task at hand.
 But by virtue of being integrated into a suite, the apps share common functionality, such as a single login.
 Much of the shared functionality is provided in the Global Status Bar, an Astro component featured in all three apps.
-Though the status bar contents vary somewhat between apps in order to best support each app’s individual workflows, all contain a Clock, Monitoring Icons, and an app switching menu that allows operators to transition quickly from one GRM task flow to another.
+Status bars contain an App Switcher Menu, that allows operators to transition quickly from one GRM task flow to another, a Clock, and Monitoring Icons.
+Status bar contents may vary somewhat between apps in order to best support each app’s individual workflows.

 Equipment Navigation Tree

 Along the left side of the GRM Equipment Manager app is a navigation tree that organizes the equipment in hierarchical form.
 The nature of the hierarchy would likely vary based on the structure of the operation, so it would need to be configurable on a per deployment basis.
 Using the tree, operators could drill in through the hierarchy and select a piece of equipment.
 Once the equipment is selected, a new tab is added in the tabbed content area and its details are displayed.

 - Tree Structure - Equipment is organized into a hierarchy with expandable and collapsible elements.